DanielSharp01/MAVApp/README.md

 ## MySQL table structure and static Station data

-Is contained in the `tables.sql` and `data.sql` file in the root of the repository.
+is contained in the `tables.sql` and `data.sql` file in the root of the repository.

 ## Tasks